ctb/titus-blog/src/2023-snakemake-slithering-section-2.md

 require nor are required for the others - here, the three `sketch_genome` rules.
 That is what let us run all three simultaneously in the previous chapter!

+Note: sometimes you have to have a single rule that deals with all of the genomes - for example, `compare_genomes` has to compare _all_ the genomes, and there's no simple way around that.
+But with `sketch_genomes`, we do have the option of breaking the rule up!

 ## Chapter 6 - using wildcards to make rules more generic